luminovang/documentation/base/command.md

 protected array<string,mixed> $options
 ```

-Tell more story about your command by writing a clear description message to help users understand.
+Tell more stories about your command by writing a clear description message to help users understand.

 ```php
 protected string $description